 There will be elections in a number of countries this year.
 But really, what is democracy if you can lie and manipulate your constituents, censor your opposition, and shut down media outlets.
 Election does not equal democracy, self-promotion does not equal competence, and self-righteousness does not equal morals.
 A democratic system can only exist when its citizens think on their own.
 How often does that really occur?
 And in this day and age, can we really blame anyone but ourselves?

 As people are more connected, they don’t have to buy lies anymore.
 They can seek out more sources.
 They can take in varied perspectives.
 There is always a way to get information.
 The bloggers who fuelled the Arab Spring were continually shut down by their governments but continued to find new ways to publish.
 And their followers continued to find them.
 We have a choice to be fed or to feed ourselves.
 We have the choice whether to let someone filter our views or to remove the filters.

 What is the opposite to Narcissistic behavior?
-To be authentic, conscientious, respectful, tactful, considerate, open, curious, humble, sensible… What is the opposite to a being victim?
+To be authentic, mindful, conscientious, respectful, tactful, considerate, open, curious, humble, sensible… What is the opposite to being a victim?
 To be discerning, courageous, to honor ones dignity and the dignity of others, to confront abuse and injustice, to never be the bystander but to be the buster.

 Now look at all you’re exposed to and remember your previous belief in Santa Claus.
 It’s worth asking yourself: “Does it serve me to believe in this person?”
 “Does it serve me to buy this story?”
 What if 2018 became a slow gentle waking up to a new understanding, a new way of seeing things.
-It may be an understanding that your previous beliefs have not served you, but you are ok with that because it’s time to move on.
-And if you see that it hasn’t served others either, would you illuminate them?
+It may be an understanding in this case that your previous beliefs have not served you, but you are ok with that because it’s time to move on.
+And if in this case you see that it hasn’t served others either, would you illuminate them?
 This year, as perhaps more truths unfold, be the big person.
 And I mean not the bully, but the awakened one.